microsoft/AdaptiveCards/README.md

 ![weather](docs/images/weather.png)
 ![flightupdate](docs/images/flightupdate.png)

-## Install and build

-Since we build for multiple platforms they each have slightly different build mechanisms.

-See the `source` dir for a `README` in each platform for instructions.

 # How it works

 Developers describe the experience they want using a generic yet powerful JSON payload.
 With a properly described payload we take on the burden of presenting the best experience to a user wherever they are.